two-mode waitlists, on every plan

 How it works

-A client cancels with plenty of notice (12+ hours UK, 24+ US).
-The next person on the waitlist auto-promotes with an email confirmation: 'You're in for the 6pm class.'
-Low-friction conversion, 90%+ acceptance rate.
+A client cancels with plenty of notice (for example 12+ hours, or 24+ in the US).
+The next person on the waitlist is booked in automatically with an email confirmation: 'You're in for the 6pm class.'
+Easy to fill, 90%+ acceptance rate.

-A client cancels late (inside the cancellation window — 12 hours UK, 24 hours US).
+A client cancels late (inside the cancellation window — for example 12 hours, or 24 in the US).
 Every waitlist member gets an SMS or push notification with a one-tap claim link.
 First to claim wins; the link expires for everyone else.
 Two-hour response window.
 70-80% conversion.

 what good looks like